A healthy plant possibly means fewer insects

 Some recognizable pests

-Statewide in Virginia several pests can cause havoc.
+Statewide in Virginia, several pests can cause havoc.
 According to Virginia Tech’s Home Grounds & Animals 2015 guide, some active pests are insect stem gall, scale insects, cherry fruit worm, cranberry fruit worm, blueberry tip borer, blueberry maggot, blueberry tip borer, aphids, mites, fruit rot, and spotted wing drosophila, which is new to Virginia, Sutphin said, “and it may be a problem for blueberries.”

-He said the spotted wing drosophila started showing up in Virginia during 2011, but Extension personnel are still learning about them.
+He said the spotted wing drosophila started showing up in Virginia during 2011, but Extension personnel is still learning about them.
 “We’re still on the steep part of the learning curve on this one,” he said.
 Luckily, Southside Virginia has not seen any infestations.

 Sutphin said most of the chemical controls used on insects are preventive to keep problems from occurring.
 However, a healthy plant can help keep those pests away.
 “Good cultural management generally results in healthier plants and then fewer pest problems,” he said.

 Those good cultural practices start with enough fertilization, proper irrigation source in the first stages of fruit development, the right nutrients applied to the soil if they aren’t there already, and efficient pollination from bees.
 All of this helps keep plants healthy and pests away.